openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/networking_arch.rst

 Networking is a standalone component in the OpenStack modular architecture.
-It's positioned alongside OpenStack components such as Compute, Image service, Identity, or the Dashboard.
+It's positioned alongside OpenStack components such as Compute, Image service, Identity, or dashboard.
 Like those components, a deployment of Networking often involves deploying several services to a variety of hosts.